-Figure 8-11 illustrates how to set the receiver back to polling mode using pin POLLING/ON.
+Figure 8-11 "Timing Diagram of the OFF Command using Pin POLLING/ON" illustrates how to set the receiver back to polling mode using pin POLLING/ON.
 The pin POLLING/ON must be held to low for the time period t{on2} .
 After the positive edge on pin POLLING/ON and the delay t{on3} , the polling mode is active and the sleep time T{Sleep} elapses.